 Raspberry Chia Jam

 - 3 cups raspberries (I use frozen organic) *you can use any fruit you would like.
-Even apple cinnamon are delicious!
+Even apple cinnamon is delicious!

 - 4 Tbsp maple syrup

 - 3 Tbsp Chia seeds Buy chia seeds here